eloylp/image-scaler/README.md

 mvn clean test
 ```
 ## Architecture
-Not a purely Domain Driven Design approach but oriented.
+A flavored Domain Driven Design.
 It covers many
-best practices to ensure the good reading and scalability of code.
+best practices and patterns to ensure the good reading and scalability of code.
 It has a clever separation of all infrastructure layers like storage, messaging
 analyzers and more.